-When properly structured, a legacy building plan offers you death benefit protection and can help maximize the funds you leave to beneficiaries.
+When properly structured, a legacy building plan can help you gain death benefit protection and maximize the funds you leave to heirs.

-- 1. Determine whether the strategy is appropriate for you and your need for death benefit protection. - 2.
+- 1. Establish whether the strategy is appropriate for you and that you need death benefit protection. - 2.
 Locate the funds you would like to pass along to your beneficiaries.
 These funds represent assets you don't plan to use for retirement. - 3.
 The designated funds are then used to purchase a life insurance policy.
 This may immediately increase the amount available in the form of a death benefit.
-Consult your representative about methods using funds to purchase a life insurance policy. - 4.
-Upon death, the death benefit proceeds from the life insurance policy are passed along to beneficiaries-passing along a legacy.
+Consult your representative about methods of transferring funds into the life insurance policy. - 4.
+Upon death, the funds from the life insurance policy are passed along to beneficiaries in the form of a death benefit-passing along a legacy.